thisisyoojin/Feature-engineering-with-game-screenshots/README.md

 To solve this issue,
 we can reate a model to predict metacritic score based on the features of a game!

-## Workflow
+## Project workflow
 - Data collection with Web Crawling and API
 - Data cleaning & store in AWS
 - Feature extraction with Neural network
-- Prediction with ensenble tree-models
+- Prediction with ensenble tree-models/Deep neural networks
-- Prediction with Neural network
+- Get best model by comparing multiple models

 ## Design
 ![alt text](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)